magnus-ISU/lynx-current/README.md

 I will also try to keep this up to date with lynx releases, better than the repository this is forked from.
 Why lynx developers don't use git, though, is beyond me.

-The original README seems out of date and less than useful, but it can be found as the README file.
+The original README seems out of date and less than useful, but it can be found as the README_LYNX file.